 The downtown life in big coastal cities is so last decade.
-That’s according to the latest data that shows small towns in the heartland are newly trending for Gen Z renters.
+That’s according to the latest data that shows small towns in the heartland are among the best cities for Gen Z renters.
 This is especially noteworthy because Zoomers were the fastest-growing active renter segment in the U.S. last year, and their locations of choice are just the opposite of their Millennial predecessors.

 Surprisingly, the trending locations preferred by Gen Z are small towns in the heartland, in the Midwest as well as in parts of the South, favored not only for being more affordable, but also for offering a vibrant local scene that feels authentic and closer to home for these young adults who are starting out in life in times of great uncertainty and change.

 In 2020, some cities saw sharp increases in their shares of Gen Z renters, earning marks for the trendiest spots for young renters.
-In fact, in 18 of the top 20 trending locations for Gen Z renters, the share of rental applications submitted increased by at least 50% throughout the course of just one year.
+In fact, in 18 of the top 20 best cities for Gen Z renters, the share of rental applications submitted increased by at least 50% throughout the course of just one year.

 These findings, however, have to be interpreted in the light of an unusual year, in a global pandemic.
 “The economic and public health consequences of the COVID-19 pandemic have likely influenced Gen Zer’s preferences for less populated, more affordable cities/towns in Mid-America and outside of the large southern metro areas e.g. Atlanta, D.C., Charlotte, Houston, than Millennials.”, according to Ronnie A. Dunn, Associate Professor of Urban Studies at Cleveland State University.

-Greenville, NC is the top trendiest city for Gen Z renters
+Greenville, NC Takes Top Position among the Best Cities for Gen Z Renters

 The trendiest Gen Z cities are concentrated in what’s known as “the heartland” or middle America.
 Nine of the 20 cities on this list are located in the Midwest and eight are in the South — far from the coastal cities previously favored by Millennials.
 Notably, they are small and mid-sized cities and towns, most with fewer than 300,000 residents, a relatively low cost of living, and apartment rents less than the national average, which is around $1,400.